jax-ml/jax/docs/501/shape-polymorphism.md

-Note how the polymorphic shape specification `"a, ..."` contains the placeholder `...` to be filled from the concrete shapes of the concrete shapes of the arguments `(x, y)`.
+Note how the polymorphic shape specification `"a, ..."` contains the placeholder `...` to be filled from the concrete shapes of the arguments `(x, y)`.
 The placeholder `...` stands for 0 or more dimensions, while the placeholder `_` stands for one dimension.
-The {func}`jax.export.symbolic_args_specs` supports pytrees of arguments, which are used to fill-in the dtypes and any placeholders.
+The {func}`jax.export.symbolic_args_specs` supports pytrees of arguments, which are used to fill in the dtypes and any placeholders.
 The function will construct a pytree of argument specifications ({class}`jax.ShapeDtypeStruct`) matching the structure of the arguments passed to it.